2222-01-05

 The ABCs of collecting customer feedback to save time

-Before moving on to the other ways to collect feedback, let’s quickly recap what how to gather feedback from customers and save time doing it.
+Before moving on to the other ways to collect feedback, let’s quickly recap how to gather feedback from customers and save time doing it.

 1. Use a customer feedback software that gives your end users the chance to submit standardized feedback with the data you need up front.